 The next morning, after a nice buffet breakfast in our homestay’s pretty garden, we headed off to Gau-Algesheim, a village on the other side of the Rhine, and home to another friend of my mom’s.
-The village itself was not on the riverbank but in the hills that run on either side of the river, and even though it didn’t take us long to get there, our ‘navi’ led us astray often enough to make us late.
+The village itself wasn’t on the riverbank but in the hills that run on either side of the river.
+And even though it didn’t take us long to get there, our ‘navi’ led us astray often enough to make us late.
 We finally got to our destination by calling ahead and getting directions.

 Gau-Algesheim didn’t have much by way history or architecture, and was mostly a normal little village.
-What made it special for us, though, was that we could take long, leisurely walks in the hills accompanied by my mom’s friend and her dog Taps (pronounced ‘tupps’), through fields, vineyards and patches of forest, with spectacular viewpoints suddenly emerging through the trees.
+What made it special for us, though, was that we could take long, leisurely walks in the hills accompanied by my mom’s friend and her dog Taps (pronounced ‘tupps’).
+The endless strolls through fields, vineyards and patches of forest, with spectacular viewpoints suddenly emerging through the trees, were just what we needed.
 We spent the better part of three days there, just recovering from our travels thus far, and gathering strength for the long stretch ahead of us.

 IQ’s top tips for the Rhine valley

 - When driving down the Rhine to Ruedesheim, the route through Cologne and Koblenz might take longer than the other two options, but is far more scenic.

 - Watch out for the urban limit signboards while driving through towns and villages.
 They indicate a reduced speed limit.
 Overall, it might be a good idea to drive well below the speed limit, no matter how tempting the road gets.

 - While driving through Ruedesheim on the main Rhine road, choose your lane well in advance of the lone traffic signal.
 The signal itself can be confusing, and doesn’t allow you to switch lanes at the crossing.